-Covid-19 vaccinations started for priority groups one and two
+Covid-19 vaccinations in progress for priority groups one to four

-Bridge Street Medical Centre, as part of Cantab Primary Care Network, have started Covid vaccinations for patients in priority groups one and two:
+Bridge Street Medical Centre, as part of Cantab Primary Care Network, are continuing Covid vaccinations for patients in priority groups one to four:

 Please don't call us to book.
 We will contact every patient individually when it is your turn.